 Following installation of the drilled shafts, the GEOR shall perform a QC review of all production drilled shaft logs, CSL and TIP test reports, and RFC plans to verify that all criteria have been met.
 If all criteria have not been met, the Design-Build Team shall perform additional work as necessary to ensure all criteria have been met.
-The EOR shall submit an As-Installed Drilled Shaft Foundation Package for each structural element supported on drilled shaft logs with a certification statement that all criteria have been met.
+The EOR shall submit an As-Installed Drilled Shaft Foundation Package for each structural element supported on drilled shaft foundations that includes all testing reports and production drilled shaft logs with a certification statement that all criteria have been met.